 For example, you could have a gas rewards card

 for filling up your tank, a cash back card

-for groceries and other everyday expenses, a travel rewards card
+for groceries and other everyday expenses, and a travel rewards card

-for airfare and hotel reservations, and a store card
+for airfare and hotel reservations.
+You could even throw in a store card

 or two for purchases at your favorite retailers.